 Osseous Procedures For TOS

 Cervical joint restrictions frequently occur in TOS cases.
-Implementing joint adjustments or mobilizations is a crucial aspect of effectively treating and resolving Thoracic Outlet Syndrome.
+Implementing joint adjustments or mobilizations is crucial to effectively treating and resolving Thoracic Outlet Syndrome.

 The Power of Chiropractic Adjustments